Hopf type rigidity for thermostats: Preliminaries on thermostats

 \section{Preliminaries on thermostats}

-Let $M$ be a closed oriented surface, $SM$ the unit sphere bundle and $\pi:SM\to M$ the canonical projection.
+In the next three sections $M$ denotes a closed oriented surface and $SM$ its unit sphere bundle with canonical projection $\pi:SM\to M$.
 The latter is in fact a principal $S^{1}$-fibration and we let $V$ be the infinitesimal generator of the action of $S^1$.

-Given a unit vector $v\in T_{x}M$, we will denote by $iv$ the unique unit vector orthogonal to $v$ such that $\{v,iv\}$ is an oriented basis of $T_{x}M$.
+Given a unit vector $v\in T_{x}M$, we denote by $iv$ the unique unit vector orthogonal to $v$ such that $\{v,iv\}$ is an oriented basis of $T_{x}M$.
 There are two basic 1-forms $\alpha$ and $\beta$ on $SM$ which are defined by the formulas:

 The form $\alpha$ is the canonical contact form of $SM$ whose Reeb vector field is the geodesic vector field $X$.
-The volume form $\alpha\wedge d\alpha$ gives rise to the Liouville measure $d\mu$ of $SM$.
+The volume form $\Theta:=\alpha\wedge d\alpha$ gives rise to the Liouville measure on $SM$.

 A basic theorem in 2-dimensional Riemannian geometry asserts that there exists a~unique 1-form $\psi$ on $SM$ (the connection form) such that $\psi(V)=1$ and

 where $K$ is the Gaussian curvature of $M$.
 In fact, the form $\psi$ is given by